 There are a number of ways in which incentives for DSIs could be structured.
-For this sensitivity analysis, we have based the incentive on the proposal put forward by the Joint

-Customers of Bonneville in 2002.8 Each of the seven remaining smelters may purchase up to 100 megawatts of power from Bonneville at a rate of \$31.35 per megawatt-hour.
+For this sensitivity analysis, we have based the incentive on the proposal put forward by the Joint Customers of Bonneville in 2002.6 Each of the seven remaining smelters may purchase up to 100 megawatts of power from Bonneville at a rate of \$31.35 per megawatt-hour.
 This corresponds to Bonneville's priority firm rate, incorporating the recently announced 7.5 percent rate reduction.
+The effect on DSI loads is illustrated in Figure 7-17 A and B.